synix/Node.js-Design-Patterns-Third-Edition/10-universal-javascript/03-build-time-code-branching/README.md

 # 03-build-time-code-branching

-This example demostrates how implement build time code branching in a module shared by the browser and Node.js.
+This example demonstrates how implement build time code branching in a module shared by the browser and Node.js.

 ## Dependencies